 Meaning "testicle" is from early 14c. (compare ballocks).
 Ball of the foot is from mid-14c.
 Meaning "rounded missile used in warfare" is from late 14c.
 A ball as an object in a sports game is recorded from c.
 1200; meaning "a game played with a ball" is from mid-14c.
 Baseball sense of "pitch that does not cross the plate within the strike zone" is by 1889, probably short for high ball, low ball, etc.

 Ball-point pen is by 1946.
 Ball of fire when first recorded in 1821 referred to "a glass of brandy;" as "spectacularly successful striver" it is c.
 1900.
 Many phrases are from sports: To have the ball "hold the advantage" is from c.
 1400.
-To be on the ball is from 1912; to keep (one's) eye on the ball is from 1907.
+To be on the ball is from 1912; to keep (one's) eye on the ball in the figurative sense is by 1907, probably ultimately on golf, where it was an oft-repeated item of advice.
 Figurative use of ball in (someone's) court is by 1963, from tennis.

 "dancing party, social assembly for dancing," 1630s, from French, from Old French baller "to dance," from Late Latin ballare "to dance," from Greek ballizein "to dance, jump about," literally "to throw one's body" (ancient Greek dancing being highly athletic), from PIE root *gwele- "to throw, reach."
 Extended meaning "very enjoyable time" is American English slang from 1945, perhaps 1930s in African-American vernacular.